Steve Tesich: Death

 Tesich died in Sydney, Nova Scotia, Canada on July 1, 1996, following a heart attack.
 He was 53 years old.

 Honors and awards

-In 1973, Tesich won the Drama Desk Award for Most Promising Playwright for the play Baba Goya, which is also known under the title Nourish the Beast.
+In 1973, Tesich won the Vernon Rice or Drama Desk Award for Most Promising Playwright for the play Baba Goya, which is also known under the title Nourish the Beast.

-Tesich won the following awards for the Breaking Away screenplay in 1979, whose original working title was Bambino:
+Tesich won the following awards for the Breaking Away screenplay in 1979: